rees-kyle/public_personal_knowledge_base/dependencies/localhost/Computing/notes/languages.high-level.markup.html.guide.best-practices.lazy-loading.md

 <!-- JavaScript to implement lazy loading -->
 <script>
-  document.addEventListener("DOMContentLoaded", function() {
+  // Add an event listener to run the code after the entire DOM has been fully loaded document.addEventListener("DOMContentLoaded", function() {
-    // Select all elements with the 'lazy' class var lazyImages = [].slice.call(document.querySelectorAll(".lazy"));
+    // Select all elements with the 'lazy' class and convert NodeList to an Array var lazyImages = [].slice.call(document.querySelectorAll(".lazy"));

+    // Check if browser supports IntersectionObserver
     if ("IntersectionObserver" in window) {
-      // If the browser supports IntersectionObserver
+      // Create a new IntersectionObserver instance
       var lazyObserver = new IntersectionObserver(function(entries, observer) {
-        entries.forEach(function(entry) {
+        // Iterate over each entry (each observed element) entries.forEach(function(entry) {
-          if (entry.isIntersecting) {
+          // Check if the element is intersecting with the viewport if (entry.isIntersecting) {
-            // When image enters the viewport, load the image var lazyImage = entry.target;
+            // Get the element that is intersecting var lazyImage = entry.target;
-            lazyImage.src = lazyImage.dataset.src; // Set the 'src' attribute to 'data-src'
+            // Set the 'src' attribute to 'data-src' to start loading the image lazyImage.src = lazyImage.dataset.src;
-            lazyImage.classList.remove("lazy"); // Remove the 'lazy' class
+            // Remove the 'lazy' class since the image is now loading/loaded lazyImage.classList.remove("lazy");
-            lazyObserver.unobserve(lazyImage); // Stop observing this image
+            // Stop observing the image as it is no longer needed to be tracked lazyObserver.unobserve(lazyImage);
           }
         });
       });

-      // Observe each lazy-loaded image
+      // Iterate over each lazy-loaded image in the array lazyImages.forEach(function(lazyImage) {
-      lazyImages.forEach(function(lazyImage) {
-        lazyObserver.observe(lazyImage);
+        // Call the 'observe' method of the IntersectionObserver instance lazyObserver.observe(lazyImage); // This method starts watching the specified element (lazyImage) for entering or leaving the viewport
       });

-    } else {
-      // Fallback for browsers that do not support IntersectionObserver
+      // Fallback for browsers that do not support IntersectionObserver } else {
-      // Load all images immediately
-      lazyImages.forEach(function(lazyImage) {
+      // Iterate over each image marked with the 'lazy' class lazyImages.forEach(function(lazyImage) {
-        lazyImage.src = lazyImage.dataset.src; // Set the 'src' attribute to 'data-src'
+        // Set the 'src' attribute of each lazy image to the URL stored in 'data-src' lazyImage.src = lazyImage.dataset.src; // This causes the image to load immediately without waiting for it to enter the viewport
-        lazyImage.classList.remove("lazy"); // Remove the 'lazy' class
+        // Remove the 'lazy' class from the image, indicating that it no longer needs lazy loading lazyImage.classList.remove("lazy");
       });
     }
   });